 Keep in mind that even if you meet all of the requirements for the Capital One Quicksilver, you’re never guaranteed to be approved.

-The Capital One Quicksilver credit score requirement is a score of 700 or higher, as applicants need at least good credit for approval.
-Capital One also considers applicants’ income and debt when making approval decisions for the Quicksilver card.
+The Capital One Quicksilver credit score requirement is 700+.
+This means that you need at least good credit to get this card.
+Capital One also considers applicants’ income and debt when making Capital One Quicksilver card approval decisions.
+You can see if you pre-qualify for this card on Capital One’s dedicated webpage.

 The Capital One Quicksilver credit limit depends on your income, creditworthiness and payment history.
 Capital One does not list a minimum or maximum credit limit in Quicksilver’s terms and conditions.